elastisys/compliantkubernetes/docs/user-guide/logs.md

 - ### other
     - error OR critical OR alert OR warning = System logs of priority 1-4
 - ### authlog
-    - number of authlog seassions = Authlog seassions
+    - number of authlog sessions = Authlog sessions

 ## Further Reading